-Call for Applications: Humanities Without Walls Pre-Doctoral Career Diversity Summer Workshop
+Call for Applications: 2019 HWW National Predoctoral Career Diversity Residential Summer Workshop

-July 16 through August 3, 2018.
-The workshop will take place all day, five days/week for three weeks.
+Summer 2019—July 15th through August 2nd.
+Workshop sessions take place from approximately 9am to 5pm, Monday through Friday, for three weeks.
 Fellows are required to attend all workshop events and are strongly discouraged from traveling during the workshop.
-While there are no events scheduled during weekends, but CHF will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.
+While there are no events scheduled during weekends, the CHF will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.

 All applicants must be enrolled in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
-Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshops take place.
-Ideally, applicants will have completed some coursework towards the PhD, and they may have been advanced to candidacy but are not yet finishing their dissertations.
+Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
+Ideally, applicants will have completed some coursework towards their doctoral degree, and they may have been advanced to candidacy but are not yet finishing their dissertations.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.

 Each fellow will receive a $5,000 prize intended to cover travel to and from the summer workshop, most meals, and all incidentals.
-Fellows will be expected to arrange and pay for their own travel using the funds from this stipend.
-The Chicago Humanities Festival will be arranging housing for all fellows at DeWitt Hotel & Suites in Chicago’s Gold Coast neighborhood.
-All fellows will be expected to attend the entire workshop for the entire three weeks and to stay in the provided housing.
+Fellows will be expected to arrange and pay for their own travel using the funds from this prize.
+The Chicago Humanities Festival will be arranging housing for all fellows in Chicago near the Gratz Center.
+All fellows are expected to attend the entire workshop for the entire three weeks and to stay in the provided housing.

 - A completed application cover sheet

-- A narrative of no more than 1,000 words explaining the applicant’s intended career trajectory and addressing the following questions:
+- A narrative (1,000 words maximum) explaining the applicant’s intended career trajectory and addressing the following questions: